Uvalde school shooting: Protecting Our Kids Act

 On June 2, the United States House Committee on the Judiciary proposed the Protecting Our Kids Act.
 The bill notably excludes an assault weapons ban but includes other measures, such as banning those under 21 from purchasing semi-automatic rifles and the import, sale, manufacture, transfer, or possession of high-capacity magazines, requiring bump stocks to be registered under the National Firearms Act and banning them for civilian use.
 It also redefines receiver blanks to require background checks on all sales, strengthens federal offenses for gun trafficking and straw purchases, creates a compensated buyback program between local governments and individuals surrendering such magazines, along with a new tax credit for the sale of safe storage device at home, and penalizes violations of new safe storage requirements on residences.
-The House later passed the bill, though it is unlikely to pass the Senate.
+The House later passed the bill, but it then failed to pass the Senate.
 The International Association of Chiefs of Police and the Fraternal Order of Police wrote to congressional leadership offering to help work on gun measures.